DanielCoffey1/GlassPane/README.md

 ## Features

 - **Window Assignment**: Assign any focused window to a specific virtual desktop
+- **Persistent App Mapping**: Pre-configure apps to automatically assign to specific desktops
 - **Dynamic Desktop Creation**: Automatically creates new virtual desktops as needed
 - **Customizable Global Hotkeys**: Fully customizable keyboard shortcuts for assignment and switching
 - **System Tray Integration**: Minimal UI with full functionality from the system tray
 - **Modern Interface**: Clean, modern WPF interface for managing assignments
-- **Configuration Persistence**: Keybind settings are saved and restored between sessions
+- **Configuration Persistence**: Keybind settings and persistent app mappings are saved and restored between sessions

 ## Hotkeys